-It is no longer news that our beloved water like other elements can turn around and affect our homes and not in the positive light.
-In excess, water intruding into your home has the potential to cause a several destructive processes to structures in the home, like:
+It is no longer news that our beloved water like other elements can turn around and affect our homes and not in a positive light.
+In excess, water intruding into your home has the potential to cause several destructive processes to structures in the home, like:

 The severity of water damage or salvageability of your property depends on a lot of factors and not just the amount of water causing the damage as erroneously believed.

 Factors such as the duration of exposure, the type, and area of material involved, the rate of absorption, while factoring the contaminants present in the water should also be considered.